 Mirae Asset wins U.S. lawsuit against China's Anbang on scrapped $5.8 bln hotel deal

-SEOUL, Dec 1 (Reuters) - South Korean investment bank Mirae Asset Daewoo Co Ltd 006800.KS said on Tuesday it won a U.S. court case against Anbang Insurance Group, after Mirae Asset affiliates scrapped a $5.8 billion deal to buy 15 U.S. hotels from Anbang.
+SEOUL, Dec 1 (Reuters) - South Korean investment bank Mirae Asset Daewoo Co Ltd 006800.KS and affiliates won a U.S. court case against Anbang Insurance Group, a court document showed, after Mirae scrapped a $5.8 billion deal after the start of the pandemic to buy 15 U.S. hotels from Anbang.

+The case in Delaware, where many companies are registered, could set a precedent for deals that have seen valuations drop since the COVID-19 pandemic, as buyers no longer want to buy assets under the terms of agreements reached before.

 A consortium led by Mirae agreed last year to buy the hotels from Anbang, which had been selling some of its overseas assets after the Chinese government took control of the troubled insurer in 2018.

-Anbang had filed a suit saying Mirae Asset affiliates must fulfill their promised payment for the hotels, while Mirae affiliates filed a counterclaim that Anbang return the deposit, pay transaction costs, and related litigation costs, Mirae said in a regulatory filing on Tuesday.

-A Delaware court on Monday rejected Anbang's claims for payment and ruled Anbang should return the deposit and pay expenses of $3.685 million, according to the court document reviewed by Reuters.
+This led to a failure to meet a condition that business be "conducted in the ordinary course of business" and allowed Mirae to terminate the agreement, the court document said.

+Mirae said in a regulatory filing on Tuesday that depending on whether the plaintiff appeals, it will respond through its legal representative.

-Anbang has been liquidated and some of its assets have been revamped into a new entity called Dajia Insurance Group.
-A Dajia official could not be reached immediately.
+Anbang has been liquidated and some of its assets have been placed in a new entity called Dajia Insurance Group.
+A Dajia official did not have an immediate response.

+"Mirae won because Anbang did not meet conditions, but it had wanted to get out of the deal because investors weren't gathering," said an analyst, who declined to be identified to protect business relationships.

+"The decision does remove short-term risk, although it may have unforeseen adverse effects should Mirae want to do deals in China."

-(Reporting by Joyce Lee; Additional reporting by Cheng Leng in Beijing; Editing by Lincoln Feast.)
+(Reporting by Joyce Lee; Additional reporting by Cheng Leng in Beijing; Editing by Lincoln Feast and Barbara Lewis.)

 ((jungyoon.lee@tr.com; +82 2 6936 1467;))